nccgroup/ScoutSuite/README.rst

 Amazon Web Services
 ^^^^^^^^^^^^^^^^^^^

-To run Scout, you will need valid AWS credentials (*e.g* Access Key ID and Secret Access Key).
+To run Scout against an AWS account, you will need valid AWS credentials (*e.g* Access Key ID and Secret Access Key).
 The role, or user account, associated with these credentials requires read-only access for all resources in a number of services, including but not limited to CloudTrail, EC2, IAM, RDS, Redshift, and S3.